cloudbiskuit/notefort/README.md

 </div>

 #### Key Concepts
-- API requests are routed and proxied through Nginx proxy server.
+- NodeJS Backend services process input and store your notes in their corresponding databases.
+- NodeJS Backend services produce and consume messages using RabbitMQ.
+- Nginx Proxy Server routes and proxies API requests.
 - RabbitMQ handles the messaging queue for backend microservices.
-- Backend services process input and store it in their corresponding databases.

-## Architecture
+## Cloud Architecture
 Click on [this link](./images/architecture.jpeg) to to see the high-resolution version.

 <p align="center">